PaponAhasan/Data-Structures-and-Algorithms/Greedy/Introduction.md

   Most greedy algorithms are not correct.
 ```
 ```
-For Example : You are given an array A of integers, where each element indicates the time a thing takes for completion.You want to calculate the maximum number of things that you can do in the limited time that you have.
+For Example : You are given an array A of integers, where each element indicates the time a thing takes for completion.
+You want to calculate the maximum number of things that you can do in the limited time that you have.

 This is a simple Greedy-algorithm problem.

+In each iteration,
-In each iteration,you have to greedily select two variables currentTime and numberOfThings and Sort the array A in a non-decreasing order.
+you have to greedily select two variables currentTime and numberOfThings and Sort the array A in a non-decreasing order.
 ```
 ![image](https://user-images.githubusercontent.com/59710234/173217224-46b01651-835b-4f74-b7f6-9fe8ac286ebf.png)